The Best Places To See Cherry Blossom in Edinburgh

 First it’s the snowdrops, then daffodils and all the crocuses lining the Meadows.
 Then suddenly at some point in April, the cherry blossom burst into life across Edinburgh.
 Known as “sakura” in Japanese, these pale blooms are a symbol of spring because it is a time of renewal.
 However, because the blooms are short-lived, they are also symbolic of the fleeting nature of life.

-So next year, when you’re able to be in Edinburgh again, you’ll know where to find some of the most beautiful trees too.
+When you’re able to be in Edinburgh again, you’ll know where to find some of the most beautiful trees too.
 And you will hopefully be able to picnic or at least pause underneath them too!

 The Best Places to See Cherry Blossom in Edinburgh